How to Service a Rodent Bait Station (Best Practice)

 1) Inspect the area around the bait station

-Inspect outside of bait stations, removing any vegetation or blockages that might have moved over the station preventing access.
+Then, inspect the exterior of the bait stations, removing any vegetation or blockages that might have moved over the station preventing access.

 2) Inspect the integrity of the bait station

-Check integrity of station, labels/stickers on outside, and tether/adhesive fixing is still in-tact.
-Carefully check station for signs/weight of any snakes, lizards, frogs or toads that might have taken up residence inside station, all providing a safety risk when handling station.
+Check integrity of the station, ensuring that any labels/stickers on the outside and tethers/adhesive fixings are still intact.
+Carefully check the station for signs (especially a change in weight) that any snakes, lizards, frogs or toads may have taken up residence inside station, as these pose a safety risk when handling the station.

 3) Inspect the inside of the bait station

-Upon opening the bait station, identify the signs of activity, exclusive of bait consumption, droppings, fur, and urine.
-Identify the species of rodent that has been travelling through the bait stations via droppings, are there different sizes indicating that rodents are reproducing?
+Upon opening the bait station, check for signs of rodent activity.
 Is the bait consumed or spoilt?
+In addition to bait consumption, droppings, fur, and urine can also provide a lot of information.
+Identify the species of rodent that has been travelling through the bait stations via droppings - are there different sizes indicating that rodents are reproducing?

 • Mould, water damage or heat exposure and melting